RC4ML/Shuhai/README.md

 ```
 According to sw/README.md, build the software project and run the application

+## Frequently Asked Questions
+1, Q. the machine failed to detect PCIe on the FPGA when loading the kernel module.
+   A. Connect the JTAG to another machine that will not crash when downloading the FPGA image.
+It means that you cannot use the same machine to load the bitstream.

 ## Cite this work
-If you use it in your paper, please cite our work ([full version](https://wangzeke.github.io/doc/melia-tpds-16.pdf)).
+If you use it in your paper, please cite our work ([full version](https://ieeexplore.ieee.org/document/9114755)).
 ```
 @inproceedings{wang_fccm20,
   title={Shuhai: Benchmarking High Bandwidth Memory On FPGAs},